arunstiwari/react-webpack-101/README.md

             return data.map(movie => <Card key={movie.id} movie={movie} />)
         }

 ### 25. Create assets folder at the root of the application and create a file named data.json.
 Add the json content in the file

+### 26. Create media folder at the root of the application and add images file in the folder